 Hi, my name is Katie, and I hate breastfeeding.

 Well, let’s back up a bit.
-I don’t *hate* breastfeeding, but my little dude and I are struggling with it and I think we are nearly at the end of our breastfeeding journey together.
+I don’t *hate* breastfeeding, but my little dude and I really struggled with it.

 I thought that perhaps, somewhere, someone out there needs to hear that I – the Nutrition Lady – too, hate breastfeeding.
-And that it might be helpful to hear why I hate breastfeeding and how I’m trying to get my head around stopping, even as we’re bombarded with breast is best messaging, even with 10 years of nutrition education rattling around in my brain reinforcing that idea.
+And that it might be helpful to hear why I hate breastfeeding and when I stopped, even as we’re bombarded with breast is best messaging, even with 10 years of nutrition education rattling around in my brain reinforcing that idea.

 I hate breastfeeding because I hate the way it feels